 Globally, LinkedIn is a much bigger player with over 330 million users signing in to the site monthly, but its limited reach in Japan makes LinkedIn less of an impact player than other social networks and social media apps in the Japanese market.

-There is no question about it, video is becoming more relevant for digital advertising as a whole.
+There is no question about it, video is becoming the most prominent kind of content around the world.

-Expect platforms which focus on videos to see even greater growth and relevance in 2020, especially as mobile internet and smartphone usage continue to increase, and the visual internet begins to dominate.
+Platforms and social media apps that focus on videos to see even greater growth and relevance, especially as mobile internet and smartphone usage continue to increase, and the visual internet continues to dominate.

-Streaming video site, YouTube, is a slightly different kind of animal when compared to other SNS such as Facebook or Twitter.
+Streaming video site, YouTube, is a slightly different kind of animal when compared to other social media platforms such as Facebook or Twitter.

-Some sources claim YouTube is Japan’s most widely used social media platform, however, the manner in which people use the site is different than some other SNS (i.e. you don’t have to sign-in or follow other users or accounts to enjoy ALL the user-generated content and videos available on the site) which makes advertising on YouTube more akin to traditional television in some ways.
+Some sources claim YouTube is Japan’s most widely used social media platform (if you consider that LINE is more of a messaging app than a social media platform) with 65 million monthly active users in Japan.
+However, the manner in which people use YouTube is different than some other types of social media (i.e. you don’t have to sign-in or follow other users or accounts to enjoy ALL the user-generated content and videos available on the site) which makes advertising on YouTube more akin to traditional television in some ways.

 In recent years, the number of Japanese YouTube influencers has ballooned in size, with the number of channels exceeding the tens of thousands and 100,000-subscriber count.